- About Hevo

 In the Select Source Type page, select HubSpot.

-In the Configure your HubSpot Account page, click + Add HubSpot Account.
-This redirects you to the HubSpot login page.
+In the Configure your HubSpot Account page, do one of the following:

 Log in to your HubSpot account.